 - ground allspice

-I know, brown cabbage doesn’t sound exciting, but the name doesn’t even come close to describing this amazing dish.
+brown cabbage doesn’t sound exciting, but the name doesn’t even come close to describing this amazing side dish

-Note: the original recipe calls for braising the cabbage for 2 hours…my California fresh veggie lovin’ antennae went up on that and I only cooked it for about 20 minutes ~ perfect.
+Note: the original recipe calls for braising the cabbage for 2 hours…but my fresh veggie lovin’ antennae went up on that and I only cooked it for about 20 minutes ~ perfect.

 I used little Pee Wee potatoes because I love them and they cook quickly, but if you can’t find them you can use regular small waxy potatoes cut into bite sized chunks.